 Taiko drums (88 bpm) A

-Taiko (88 bpm), variant A — a Japanese rhythmic pattern played on large wadaiko drums at 88 beats per minute.
-Taiko are Japan's traditional ensemble drums, with a history of 1500+ years (Bender, Taiko Boom, 2012); the modern ensemble form (kumi-daiko) was shaped in the mid-20th century.
-The recording is dense, with deep lows (60–120 Hz) and sharp mid-register accents, the rhythm based on a simple breathing pulse in 4/4.
+Taiko (88 bpm), variant A, is a Japanese rhythmic pattern played on large wadaiko drums at 88 beats per minute.
+Taiko are Japan's traditional ensemble drums, with a history of more than 1500 years (Bender, Taiko Boom, 2012); the modern ensemble form (kumi-daiko) was shaped in the mid-20th century.
+The recording is dense, with deep lows (60 to 120 Hz) and sharp mid-register accents, the rhythm based on a simple breathing pulse in 4/4.

 The 88 bpm tempo has special meaning in music psychology.
-Trost and colleagues (Cerebral Cortex, 2014) showed that tempos in the 80–100 bpm range are often described by listeners as "energetic but not anxious" — the so-called "uplift" zone close to a person's natural walking pulse.
+Trost and colleagues (Cerebral Cortex, 2014) showed that tempos in the 80 to 100 bpm range are often described by listeners as energetic but not anxious, the so-called uplift zone close to a person's natural walking pulse.
 Most parade marches and sports tracks land here.
-Additionally Bittman and colleagues (Alternative Therapies in Health and Medicine, 2001) showed that group drumming sessions are linked to improved immune response and lower stress.
+Bittman and colleagues (Alternative Therapies in Health and Medicine, 2001) also showed that group drumming sessions are linked to improved immune response and lower stress.

-Use this track for morning workouts, running and cardio (88 bpm is comfortable brisk-walking tempo), active concentration on creative tasks (design, brainstorming), writing dynamic scenes, and podcasts on Japanese culture.
-Pairs with 94 bpm Drum, Taiko B, Tribal Chants.
-Not for sleep or for analytical work with numbers — too much energy.
+Use this track for morning workouts, for running and cardio (88 bpm is comfortable brisk-walking tempo), for active concentration on creative tasks (design, brainstorming), for writing dynamic scenes, or for podcasts on Japanese culture.
+Pairs with 94 bpm Drum, Taiko B and Tribal Chants.
+Not for sleep or analytical work with numbers; too much energy.

 Included in Mixes